frensing/ai-marketplace-jupyterhub-templates/README.md

-# ai-marketplace-jupyterhub-templates
+# AI-Marketplace JupyterHub-Templates
-Custom HTML templates for a JupyterHub deployment
+This repo contains custom HTML templates and Style sheets for a JupyterHub deployment.